On the Hardness of Reinforcement Learning with Transition Look-Ahead: Problem Formulation

-Further, the optimal value can be attained by a stationary deterministic policy. \paragraph{Average reward criterion.} A second perspective focuses on the asymptotic regime, where transient effects vanish and performance is measured by the long-run average reward \citep[][Chapter 8]{puterman2014markov}.
+\paragraph{Average reward criterion.} A second perspective focuses on the asymptotic regime, where transient effects vanish and performance is measured by the long-run average reward \citep[][Chapter 8]{puterman2014markov}.
 For a stationary policy $\pi$, the value for starting in $s$ is

 In the average case, it is standard to work under the unichain assumption:

 \begin{assumption}[Unichain MDP] An MDP $\mathcal{M}=(\mathcal{S},\mathcal{A},P,r),$ satisfies the Unichain assumption if for any stationary policy $\pi$, for any $s\in S$, the return time